 Modern slavery and human trafficking statement

 "Modern slavery" is a term which covers slavery, servitude, forced and compulsory labour and human trafficking.
-It includes exercising ownership over a person; coercing or threatening someone to perform work they would not do voluntarily; and arranging or facilitating another person's travel with a view to them being exploited (even where the person consents to the travel).
+It includes exercising ownership over a person; coercing or threatening someone to perform work they would not do voluntarily; providing pay and working conditions that fall below minimum standards set by law (even where the individuals agree); and arranging or facilitating another person's travel with a view to them being exploited (even where the person consents to the travel).

 Urschel International Limited takes a robust stance against slavery and human trafficking and is committed to ethical trading.

-We oppose slavery and human trafficking in all its forms and make this statement to set out the steps we shall take to ensure that there is no slavery or human trafficking in our business or in our supply chains.
+We oppose slavery and human trafficking in all its forms and make this statement to set out the steps we have taken and shall continue to take to ensure that there is no slavery or human trafficking in our business or in our supply chains.

 We are a business manufacturing and selling commercial food cutting equipment to the food processing and allied industries.

-Our parent company is Urschel Laboratories Inc. and based in United States of America.
+Our parent company is Urschel Laboratories Inc. which is based in the United States of America.